18 Dec 2021, last revised 10 Jul 2024

-Laurium was home to two long-lived pharmacies, Laurium Pharmacy and Superior Pharmacy, but only Superior Pharmacy used embossed bottles.
+Laurium was home to two long-lived pharmacies, Laurium Pharmacy and Superior Pharmacy, but only Superior Pharmacy is known to have had embossed bottles.

 In Sep 1900, "Dr. D. K. McQueen" arranged to rent the larger store room of the nearly-completed Richetta block on Hecla St. with plans to establish a new drug store (28).
 He had already ordered a large stock and pharmacy fixtures for the store (28).
 Later in the month, McQueen and pharmacist James McKenzie went to Chicago to buy the stock for their new store (29).
 In Oct, McKenzie and McQueen were in the process of stocking what would be known has "Superior Pharmacy", but were still awaiting the arrival of the fixtures (19).
 Finally, the newspaper announced on 10 Nov 1900 that the store was ready for business (20).
-Superior Pharmacy was then listed in the 1901 Polk directory, but with only "Dr. Donald K. MacQueen" as proprietor (1).
+The 1901 Polk directory listed the Superior Pharmacy at 333 Hecla St., Laurium, but with only "Dr. Donald K. MacQueen" as proprietor (1).

 Donald K. MacQueen was born on 06 Jan 1866 in Ontario, Canada (3), and immigrated to the U.S. in 1890 (4) or 1891 (5).
 It is unknown when he settled in the Copper Country, but he was the health officer for Laurium (31,32) prior to opening the drug store.

-In Apr 1901, Tony Sibilsky of Eagle River (30) joined the Superior Pharmacy as a pharmacist (23).
+Tony Sibilsky of Eagle River (30) joined the Superior Pharmacy as a pharmacist in Apr 1901 (23).
 Four months later, on 16 Aug 1901, Sibilsky bought half interest in the pharmacy and became part owner (33).
-The 1903 directory then listed "MacQueen & Sibilsky" as proprietors of the Superior Pharmacy (2).
+The 1903 directory then listed "MacQueen & Sibilsky" as proprietors (2).

 Polk directory ad - 1901